Chair's Message to Parents

 - Mitt Romney former Massachusetts Governor and Republican presidential nominee (English)

 - Former IBM CEO Sam Palmisano (History)

-John J. Mack, Chairman and CEO, Morgan Stanley, and Loyola’s own Jennifer Pritzker, financier and philanthropist.
-(For distinguished Loyola History majors, see below; for more information see here, which cites the studies noted above.)
+Other prominent History majors in business include Joshua Marshall, founder and owner, Talking Points Memo and TPMMuckracker, Steve Sanger, CEO, General Mills, John J. Mack, Chairman and CEO, Morgan Stanley, and Loyola’s own Jennifer Pritzker, financier and philanthropist.
+(For distinguished Loyola History majors, see below; for more information see here, which cites the studies noted above)

 It is true that, according to the study quoted above, Humanities graduates do earn less than those with degrees in pre-professional fields immediately upon graduation, but they earn several thousand dollars more, on average, by the time both groups hit their peak earning years in their 50s and 60s.
 In short, persistence pays off for Humanities graduates.